OpenSpace/OpenSpace-Docs/content/milky-way/all-sky-images/hydrogen-alpha/index.md

 Hydrogen-alpha also reveals nebulous regions to us, mainly where star formation is happening.
 The Orion Nebula area glows brightly in the image above, along with the Horsehead Nebula and the large, sweeping supernova remnant called Barnard's Loop.
 The nebula in Monoceros is also pronounced as one of the brighter points seen in this image.

 We can also see that galaxies emit Hα light.
-We see the Large and Small Magellanic Clouds in the southern sky, and also wisps around the Andromeda Galaxy and the Triangulum Galaxy (M33) nearby.
+The Large and Small Magellanic Clouds in the southern sky glow brightly in this image, and also wisps are visible around the Andromeda Galaxy and the Triangulum Galaxy (M33) nearby.